abdelrhman-arnos/abdelrhman-arnos/README.md

 <h2>Hey there! <img width="20" src="./Hi.gif" /></h2>

-<p>My name is Abdelrhman Arnos, and I am a lead software engineer with over six years of experience in web development.
-I possess extensive expertise in various areas of software development, including front-end frameworks, cloud platforms, programming languages, back-end frameworks, databases, CI/CD tools, monitoring, e-commerce, identity management, single-page applications, project management, version control, and caching.
+<p>My name is Abdelrhman Arnos, a technically proficient technical lead, skilled software engineer, and an individual with a keen interest in artificial intelligence.
+With over 8 years of experience in the field of web development, I have amassed a wealth of knowledge and expertise in various facets of software development.
+My journey in this industry has been marked by consistent leadership, guiding teams towards the creation of top-tier software products that meet and exceed expectations.

-As a technical leader, I have consistently guided teams in producing top-quality software products.
-I am deeply passionate about my work and dedicated to achieving the highest standards in my results.
+My passion for Machine Learning and Deep Learning is a driving force in my work.
+I am deeply committed to achieving excellence in my results, and this passion fuels my dedication to maintaining the highest standards in all my professional endeavors.

-Outside of work, I take pleasure in discovering new technologies and keeping abreast of the latest trends in the industry.</p>
+Beyond the confines of my professional life, I am an avid explorer of new technologies.
+I take great pleasure in staying updated with the latest trends and advancements in the industry.
+This continuous learning not only enhances my skills but also keeps me motivated and excited about the work I do.</p>

 <div align="center">
   <img src="https://github-profile-trophy.vercel.app/?username=abdelrhman-arnos&theme=dark&margin-w=10&title=MultiLanguage,Commits,PullRequest,Repositories,Followers,Issues" alt="Github Profile Trophy" />